 Health sciences degree jobs

-After earning their bachelor’s degree in health sciences, UAA alumni have built successful careers with the State of Alaska and Division of Environmental Health, First Alaskans Institute, the Municipality of Anchorage(MOA), Southcentral Foundation, the Alaska Native Tribal Health Consortium (ANTHC), the Alaska Anchorage Department of Health and Social Services Tobacco Prevention and Control Program and a variety of community-based nonprofits.
+Alumni have built successful careers with the State of Alaska's Division of Environmental Health, First Alaskans Institute, the Municipality of Anchorage, Southcentral Foundation, the Alaska Native Tribal Health Consortium, the Alaska Department of Health and Social Services and a variety of community-based nonprofits.
 Alumni have careers such as:

 - Medical and physician assistants

 - Speech-language pathologists

 - Employee wellness coordinators

 Health sciences graduate programs

 With a bachelor’s degree in health sciences, you'll be prepared for a variety of clinical training and graduate programs, including:

 - Master of Public Health

 - Doctor of Physical Therapy